 Berry College is one of the most beautiful college campuses in America because it’s surrounded by trees and green spaces.
 There is a mountain road for hikers and plenty of lawns within the Berry College campus for those who like leisurely walks or bike rides.

 Princeton University is one of the most coveted college campuses on earth.
 Why?
 Because it has gothic quadrangles throughout, much like classic campus designs found in England at Cambridge and Oxford.

-This New Jersey Ivy League is the fourth oldest college in the country, meaning its buildings boast both history and character.
-Take Nassau Hall, for example — this colonial-style building is on the U.S. National Register of Historic Places.
+Princeton University is located in New Jersey.
+It is an Ivy League school.
+It is the fourth oldest college in the country, meaning its buildings boast both history and character.
+Nassau Hall, for example, is a colonial-style building on the U.S. National Register of Historic Places.

 In addition to once being the largest academic building in the state, it also served as the United States Capitol building for a short period of time.

-Another gorgeous campus is McCarter Theatre, which opened in 1930.
-This building, along with the many halls, the chapel, and the residential colleges make this one of the most beautiful college campuses to study in.
+Another gorgeous Princeton University building is McCarter Theatre.
+It opened in 1930.
+This building, along with the many halls, the chapel, and the residential colleges make Princeton University one of the colleges with the most beautiful campuses to study in.

 47. Ithaca College

 Ithaca College in New York is already known for having gorgeous scenery that invites you onto the campus.
 The hills and trees are a popular destination spot for visitors escaping the city to enjoy the crisp fall air and crimson leaves.